brrd/lodapi/README.md

 // Instanciate the class
 const session = new LodelSession("https://url-to-lodel-website.com");

-// First of all we need to anthenticate session.auth({ login: "user", password: "pwd" }) .then(() => {
+// First of all authenticate
+session.auth({ login: "user", password: "pwd" })
+  .then(() => {
     // Then use API here